jembrown/CustomFunctions_Plotting_Week11_InProgress/README.md

 ## Histograms

-Histograms are very useful for visualizing the frequencies of different numeric values in a large group.
-Let's start with a very simple example using random values drawn from a Normal distribution.
+Histograms are useful for visualizing the frequencies of different numeric values in a group.
+Let's start with a simple example using random values drawn from a Normal distribution.

 ```
 exampleNums = np.random.normal(0,2,500) # Example data